NVIDIA/earth2studio/docs/userguide/components/prognostic.md

 1. {class}`earth2studio.models.px.utils.PrognosticMixin`: which is a util class that defines iterator hooks used in all the built in models.
-These provide a finer level of control over how the time-series prediction of models.
+These provide a finer level of control over the time-series prediction of models.
 2. {class}`earth2studio.models.auto.AutoModel`: Defines APIs for models that have checkpoints that can be auto downloaded and cached.
-See the Automodel guide for additional details.
+See the {ref}`automodel_userguide` guide for additional details.

 ## Prognostic Usage